jojozhuang/jojozhuang.github.io/_tutorial/devops/installing-nginx-on-macos.md

 ---
 layout: tutorial
 key: tutorial
-title: "Installing Nginx in MacOS"
+title: "Installing Nginx on macOS"
 index: 3511
 subcategory: devops
 date: 2018-05-26
-tags: [Nginx]
+tags: [Nginx, macOS]
 ---

 > Tutorial for how to install and use Nginx.